ASCE35/Classification-of-Land-Cover-and-Land-Use/ViT/README.md

 The confusion matrix of the Swin Transformer for the same test set is shown below.
 ![alt](/data/Confusion_Matrix.png "Figure 10.
 Confusion matrix for the test set.")  <br/>
 <br/>
-From the above figures, we can see that the Swin Transformer achieves a higher prediction accuracy and performs better in land cover and land use classification task.
+From the above figures, we can see that the Swin Transformer achieves a higher prediction accuracy (98.1% vs 88.4%) and performs better in land cover and land use classification task.